Difficulty

 • demonstrated less resistance to phyllosticta spot than "most" others.

 Sunflower is an old variety that is somewhat prone to having a bitter aftertaste, but it may only be detectable in some fruit and vary in significance by year.
-In-spite of this, it is still considered to have good flavor, but Sunflower is probably falling out of favor now with all of the new and improved varieties coming out.
+In-spite of this, it is still considered to have good flavor, but Sunflower is starting to fall out of favor now with all of the new and improved varieties coming out.

-Nurseries often mention Sunflower for being self-fertile, but I have not seen anyone personally confirm this, which makes me quite suspicious considering how common it is.
+Nurseries often mention Sunflower for being self-fertile, but I have not seen anyone personally confirm this, which makes me quite suspicious considering how common this variety is.

 low acetogenin content